eathren/professional_site/src/content/blog/Grad School Update/index.md

 ---
-title: Grad School and The March to Approaching Senior
+title: Grad School and The Slow March to Approaching Senior
 date: "2021-06-09"
 description: "An update after months of silence, some thoughts on the academic system, and the market, and a splash of what being a developer is all about.
 (In my opinion)"
 ---